 There are still many colorful and abandoned homes and false front stores on Main Street and on the side streets.
 Mine buildings and head frames still stand tall.
 There’s not much to keep you long though.

 If you’re a hockey fan like me, you’ll be interested to know that Eureka is the birthplace of Frank Zamboni who was the inventor of the Zamboni.
-The machine used to resurface ice.
+This is the machine used to resurface ice.